tanvirch0750/tanvirch0750/README.md

 As a Front-End Developer Intern at View AI from December 2023 to June 2024, I designed and developed the company’s landing page, creating an engaging first touchpoint for visitors.
 I also implemented an interactive dashboard that allowed users to upload CSV files, transforming raw data into insightful visual graphs for better decision-making.
 My focus on enhancing the user experience contributed to improved navigation and overall satisfaction, aligning with View AI’s mission to empower enterprises with AI-driven solutions.

-I’m inspired by the opportunity to help people through my work.
-Seeing how technology can make a positive impact on lives motivates me to create solutions that solve real problems and improve experiences.
-The chance to contribute to meaningful change and support others drives my passion for development.
-Every project is an opportunity to make a difference, and that’s what keeps me going.

-I’m passionate about staying ahead of the curve in technology, and I love diving into tech blogs to explore the latest trends, innovations, and best practices.
-Reading these insights not only keeps me informed but also fuels my curiosity and drives me to continually enhance my skills and knowledge.
-It’s through these learnings that I find new ways to innovate and deliver better solutions in my work.

 I have completed three comprehensive courses, including advanced training in React.js and Next.js through the Reactive Accelerator, full-stack web development with Programming Hero, and a deep dive into computer science fundamentals with Phitron.
 These courses have equipped me with expertise in front-end and back-end technologies, state management, server-side rendering, and problem-solving through algorithms and data structures.